The best workout headphones in 2022 | CNN Underscored

 Special attention was paid to how they stayed in our ears during stress tests and how they worked — and how easy they were to operate — when we were sweaty or wet.
 We assessed noise isolation in indoor settings, checking the headphones’ ability to stifle the noises we didn’t want to hear in the gym.

-For running and hiking use, we checked out how well transparency modes (or other hear-through technologies, such as bone conduction or other open-ear designs) were employed to let us maintain situational awareness, and hear traffic and other street or trail users.
+For running and hiking use, we checked out how well transparency modes (or other hear-through technologies, such as bone conduction or other open-ear designs) let us maintain situational awareness and hear traffic and other street or trail users.
 We also made sure to note how easy it was to control the headphones while on the move and if any companion apps were simple to use when our heart rates were up.

 Other workout headphones we tested